Musical Chairs (1975 game show): Bonus round

 Originally, the contestant had to name each song that was sung (with the singer humming through any part that uses the song's title, much like the "Sing-A-Tune" round of Name That Tune).
 Getting a stated amount in 60 seconds won a bonus prize.

 Later, the bonus round was dropped and the winning contestant simply had his/her main game total doubled.

 Beginning in mid-September, a new bonus round was introduced – the day's winner chose one of three categories, then heard the melody of a song.
 The lyrics were then shown split into ten lines, albeit scrambled and had to be put in the proper order.
 Each time a line was correctly placed, the contestant won $100.
 Getting all 10 in the proper places within 30 seconds won $2,000.

 Episode status

 The show's status is unknown, as CBS had ceased wiping its daytime games in late 1972.
-One episode exists with musical guests Irene Cara, soap star Mary Stuart, and the Spinners.
+At least 20 episodes are known to exist including the pilot episode taped on April 28, 1974.
+One episode exists from September 11, 1975 with musical guests Irene Cara, soap star Mary Stuart, and the Spinners.

 A partial audio recording of an episode featuring musical guests Buddy Greco, Hattie Winston and Dick Roman is known to be in the collection of Roman's daughter, Miel.

 Former contestant Arlene Dittamo uploaded two more episodes to YouTube in October 2017, which originally aired during the show's final week in October 1975.
 Bobby Rydell, Ernestine Jackson, Ralph Carter, Donna Cellini, Sister Sledge, Larry Kert, and Shari Lewis appear in the episodes.